CC CHALLENGERS: CROSS CHANNEL

 services - with long range zero carbon cruising as a

 Where the International Maritime Organization are aiming for a 40% reduction in greenhouse gas emissions for 2030, we should like to develop an automated solar and wind energy harvesting system for boats, that may be up-scaled for ships, to provide power to weight ratios between 1.12kW continuous and 3.6kW peak, per ton of vessel (specs dependent) Such targets require computer automated solar and wind turbine tracking to minimise shading, lightweight structures and integrated

-on this as the project develops and policy makers push forward their clean
+Doubtless there will be more on this as projects develop and policy makers push forward their clean ocean agendas.

 The hull of the vessel will be of welded construction in 5083 alloy, in three sections as sub-assemblies in a trimaran configuration, or stabilised mono-hull design along similar principles to the Cable & Wireless Adventurer (Nigel Irens), in that a slender hull reduces wave drag, hence propulsive power.
 Such slender hulls would roll unacceptably without outriggers to provide comfort for the operators.